heibl/viper/README.md

-# viper
-VIPER: Visualization of Phylogenetics and Evolution with R
+# VIPER: Visualization of Phylogenetics and Evolution with R

-Provides a set of plotting functions that are developed around ape:plot.phylo, e.g.
+Provides a set of plotting functions that are developed around `ape:plot.phylo`, e.g.
 1. coloring edges and tips
 1. high-lighting clades in phylogenies
 1. showing branch support
 1. HPD intervals on internal nodes of time trees
 1. plot axes and more

+Some of these function have been formerly included in the deprecated package `phyloch`.

 ## Installing viper